Model Serving

 2. Upload the model definition file to the model type folder.

-3. Create/modify the Model Service.
+3. Create/Validate the Model Service.

 4. (If the Model Service is not public) Obtain a token.